 The day’s walk began with the familiar: a stroll along the A836.
 There’d be quite a lot of that throughout the day but, for now, it conveyed me through the village of Melvich (A’ Mhealbhaich).
 This had shops and houses, as villages do, but also a view on my left of the bay for which it was named in Old Norse; melr vík means ‘sand dune bay’.

 Melvich & Portskerra

 When the famous military engineer and surveyor Maj Gen William Roy (1726-1790) compiled the first decently accurate map of Scotland, around 1750, he showed both Melvich and nearby Portskerra (Port Sgeire) as settlements, though he labelled them ‘Melwick’ and ‘Portskerry’ respectively.
 In his day, they were quite separate but today they run into one another, with Portskerra being to the left of the hotel in the first photo above, and Melvich to the right.

 Roy also showed a settlement called Torr across the Halladale River (which empties into the bay).
 The hamlet of Torr has long since been cleared but across the water was nonetheless where I needed to be.
 But how best to get there?

 The footbridge above wasn’t there in Roy’s day although he’d probably approve of the fact that it was built by soldiers.
 By 3 Troop, 48 Field Squadron Construction, Royal Engineers to be precise, in the summer of 1987.

-Its existence was most welcome as it meant I could cross with out fording the river or diverting over a mile upstream.
+The footbridge’s existence was most welcome as it meant I could cross without fording the river or diverting over a mile upstream.
 Except, when I’d already crossed it, I learnt that its existence is less substantial than I’d thought.

 I’m kinda glad there was no such sign on the Melvich end as I was completely spared weighing up whether to risk crossing it or not.